XJTU-Graphics/dandelion/README.md

 The two websites are synchronized automatically, please visit any of them to get more information about Dandelion 3D.
 We hope the documents will be helpful for extending Dandelion to more graphics labs.

+For online students, manual of all labs is available at [Release of XJTU-Graphics/Dandelion-docs](https://github.com/XJTU-Graphics/Dandelion-docs/releases).
 See the [Start Up](https://dandelion-docs.readthedocs.io/zh-cn/latest/da/d2c/startup.html) page if you want to contribute to Dandelion.

 ## Channels